frdr-dfdr/frdr_docs/docs/en/describing_your_data.md

 * *Award Title*: Migration Ranges of Arctic Terns

-**Contributors**: List additional people and/or institutions responsible for contributing to the dataset.
+**Contributor**: List additional people and/or institutions responsible for contributing to the dataset.
 When entering a person’s name, enter in the format Last Name, First Name.
 For each contributor, select the type of contributor from the dropdown menu.

 <ins>Example</ins>: